About

 One Equine Trust Directors

-Richard retired from a career in the meat industry in 2016 having been managing director of two major NI companies.
-He also chaired two trade bodies, the NI Meat Exporters Association and the Northern Ireland Food and Drink Association.
-From an amateur interest in horses and a meeting with Temple Grandin, the prominent autism spokesperson, Richard developed a curiosity about equine assisted activities (EAA) and interventions including therapy and learning.
+Richard retired from a career in the meat industry in 2016, having been managing director of two major NI companies and chairing both the NI Meat Exporters Association and the Northern Ireland Food and Drink Association.
+From an amateur interest in horses and a meeting with Temple Grandin, the prominent autism spokesperson, Richard developed a curiosity about Equine Assisted Services (EAS) and the impact of interventions based on horse–human interactions.

-Molly studied Law, completing a Commercial Law Masters at Bristol University and was called to the Bar in 2005.
-Molly qualified as a mediator and on returning to Belfast she completed a study on the future of mediation within the Northern Irish legal system.
-It was during this time that she first recognised the possibilities of alternative justice procedures and in particular different pathways for young people caught in the judicial system.
+Molly studied Law, completing a Commercial Law Masters at Bristol University, and was called to the Bar in 2005.
+She later qualified as a mediator, and on returning to Belfast carried out a study on the future of mediation within the Northern Irish legal system.
+During this time, she began to recognise the potential of alternative justice approaches—particularly alternative pathways for young people involved in the judicial system.

-Horses have been a lifelong hobby for Molly and the time she spent in Baltimore after completing her A-levels inspired an idea for an equine centre that combined excellence in welfare and instruction with education and empowerment for young people.
-Molly’s experience has provided an invaluable insight to the equine industry in Northern Ireland which reaffirmed to her that working with horses instils skills and opportunities for people who may struggle in traditional educational pathways.
+Horses have been a lifelong passion for Molly.
+After completing her A-levels, she spent time in Baltimore, where she became inspired by the idea of an equine centre that could combine excellence in welfare and instruction with education and empowerment for young people.
+Her subsequent experience within the equine industry in Northern Ireland reaffirmed her belief that working with horses can build confidence, skills, and opportunities for those who may struggle in traditional learning environments.

 Julie Frazer

 Julie has a lifelong association with horses.
-She worked in racing yards in England & USA, and taught children to ride in her early career.
+She worked in racing yards in England and the USA, and taught children to ride early in her career.
 Julie has been volunteering with Riding for the Disabled since 1993.
-She qualified as an RDA Coach in 1997, was appointed County Chairman for Co Antrim in 2010, and subsequently elected as Regional Chairman in 2015.
+She qualified as an RDA coach in 1997, was appointed County Chairman for Co.
+Antrim in 2010, and was subsequently elected Regional Chairman in 2015.
+She retired from the Regional Chairman’s post in January 2022 but continues to be actively involved with the local Mid-Antrim RDA Group as a Trustee and coach.

-Her long association with RDA in Northern Ireland has led her to believe not only in the many benefits gained by participants and volunteers in all types of EAA, but also in the need for some sort of co-ordinating body, to advocate for the sector at the highest level and help facilitate the provision of these services to as many potential beneficiaries as possible.
+Her long association with RDA in Northern Ireland has strengthened her belief not only in the many benefits gained by participants and volunteers in all types of Equine Assisted Services, but also in the need for a co-ordinating body to advocate for the sector at the highest level and help ensure these services reach as many potential beneficiaries as possible.

 Hazel Winning

-After qualifying as an Occupational Therapist in Northern Ireland, Hazel worked in a range of clinical roles across different areas of practice including acute, community, adult services, learning disabilities, physical disabilities, and paediatrics within multi-professional and integrated teams before moving into management and leadership positions.
-As Department of Health Lead Allied Health Professions Officer, Hazel was the most senior advisor in Northern Ireland Government on AHP matters across the 13 AHP, she provided professional advice and support to Assembly Ministers and senior officials across Health and Social Care services on AHP Policy, Education and Practice.
+After qualifying as an Occupational Therapist in Northern Ireland, Hazel worked in a range of clinical roles across different areas of practice, including acute, community, adult services, learning disabilities, physical disabilities, and paediatrics, within multi-professional and integrated teams.
+She later moved into management and leadership positions.
+As Department of Health Lead Allied Health Professions Officer, Hazel was the most senior advisor in the Northern Ireland Government on AHP matters.
+She provided professional advice and support to Assembly Ministers and senior officials across Health and Social Care services on AHP policy, education, and practice.

-Hazel is a great supporter of all AHP Professions and has also been involved with her own professional body in different roles at regional and national levels.
-Before leaving her post at Department of Health, Hazel was involved in securing funding which led to the development of a pilot AHP equine therapy course in Northern Ireland.
-Hazel was awarded an OBE in 2020 for her contribution to the health service in Northern Ireland.
+Hazel is a strong advocate for all Allied Health Professions and has also been actively involved with her own professional body in various roles at regional and national levels.
+Before leaving her post at the Department of Health, she helped secure funding that led to the development of a pilot AHP equine therapy course in Northern Ireland.
+In recognition of her contributions to the health service in Northern Ireland, Hazel was awarded an OBE in 2020.

 Aisling Dunnion